brianjriddle/dotfiles/README.markdown

 # brianjriddle's dotfiles

+In process of moving this to nix, and home-manager

 this is where i let my OCD reign free. there may not be any dragons lurking around here but there *might* be a wyvern or two.